lukebarton/curriculum-vitae/README.markdown

 * Key technologies utilised within the role include:

- * Symfony2, Doctrine 2, Neo4j and SaltStack (used for the automatic configuration and remote management of web servers)
+ * Symfony2, Doctrine 2, Neo4j, AngularJS and SaltStack (used for the automatic configuration and remote management of web servers)

 ---